microsoft/pxt-calliope/docs/courses/logic-lab/expressions.md

 # Logic and expressions

-The use and study of _logic_ involves finding a new fact by analyzing whether some other facts together can prove to be true.
+The use and study of _logic_ involves finding a new fact by analyzing whether some other facts, when brought together, can prove that fact to be true.
 Some facts, or conditions, when looked at together may prove another fact to be true, or maybe false.

 If the temperature outside is below freezing and you don't have a coat, you will feel cold.
 If you're not sick, then you will feel well.
-If you can swim or ride in a boat in water, you will stay afloat.
+If you can swim or ride in a boat on water, you will stay afloat.
 These are statements of fact that result from some condition being true.

 ## Truth statements